moggces/CurveVisualizationGUI4Tox21/installation.md

 # Installation requirements

 First clone the git repository:

     git clone git@github.com:moggces/CurveVisualizationGUI4Tox21.git

+## Prerequisites in R

+R must be installed to with the cairo support for PNG rendering, and some sort of graphical rendering package (tcltk, aqua, X11).
+R capabilities can be viewed using the [capabilities](https://stat.ethz.ch/R-manual/R-devel/library/base/html/capabilities.html) command in R.

 Library dependencies are managed using the [packrat](https://rstudio.github.io/packrat/) bundling system.
 To install requirements, first ensure that packrat is installed globally in R: